quelchlax/perty/README.md

 ## Issues or Suggestions

-For any issues or suggestions, please visit this extensions Github issues
+For any issues or suggestions, please visit this extensions <a href='https://github.com/quelchlax/perty/issues'>Github issues</a>